 Buying online can be a fun and rewarding experience, with bargains to be had and choices galore.
 But it can also lead to overspending.
 Ensure you budget and monitor your online spend – and avoid those hidden costs such as shipping fees and foreign transaction fees.
 Being savvy when shopping for a bank account that works for you and when shopping online, can (literally) pay off!

 Although shipping fees are sometimes unavoidable, saving on bank fees can be simple.
-Both the Suncorp Everyday Options Account and Everyday Essentials accounts have 0% foreign currency conversion fees on Visa Debit card1 purchases with no minimum spend or balance condition.
+Suncorp's Everyday Options, Carbon Insights and Everyday Essentials Accounts have 0% foreign currency conversion fees on Visa Debit card1 purchases with no minimum spend or balance condition.
 There are also no monthly account keeping fees with these accounts to support the savvy shoppers.
-If you have any questions or want to learn more about how an Everyday Options Account or Everyday Essentials Account could potentially work for you, feel free to get in touch with us today.

 - How to budget with the 70:20:10 rule